meta-erlang/meta-erlang/docs/README.md

 This is a [Yocto Project/Openembedded layer](https://www.yoctoproject.org/software-overview/layers/) that enables developing [Erlang](https://www.erlang.org) and [Elixir](https://elixir-lang.org/) applications on embedded Linux development context.

-You can build easily any Erlang/Elixir project based on rebar2, rebar3, mix as well autotools.
+You can build easily any Erlang/Elixir project based on rebar2, rebar3, erlang.mk, mix and autotools.

 ## What I can do with meta-erlang